Creating and editing workflows

 To delete a workflow file, click the ellipsis and select Delete.

-You can read the Creating products in BackOffice article about the process of connecting a workflow file to a product.
-Then, read about Testing the connections to test a workflow.
+You can read the Creating products article about the process of connecting a workflow file to a product.
+Then, read about Testing product links to test a workflow.

 Managing workflows for Product Specification